-- 76. Currently, it is intended that the cab rank be restricted to circumstances where an HRPO is or has recently been an officer of the company. - 77.
+76. Currently, it is intended that the cab rank be restricted to circumstances where an HRPO is or has recently been an officer of the company.
 Should a cab rank apply to all external administration appointments?

-Addressing these two questions (76-77) together, we do not think a cab rank system of appointments has merit for any type of appointment of an external administrator.
+We do not think a cab rank system of appointments has merit for any type of appointment of an external administrator.